-He noted the relevance of defining different spatial windows for each region, rather than a single window to the entire territory.
-These windows are more able to represent the specific atmospheric influences for the region.
+He noted the relevance of defining different spatial windows for each region, rather than a single window for the entire territory.
+These windows are more able to represent the specific atmospheric influences for each region.
 In order to assess the forecast, he introduced the Continuous Ranked Probability Score [?, CRPS, Eq. :CRPS,]]Brown1974, which discards the issue of determining classes as with the RPS previously in use.

 [Gibergans-B uena and Llasat(2007)] implemented the AM for daily precipitation forecasts in Catalonia.
 They considered the geopotential at 700 and 1000 hPa, and the thickness between these two levels, to search for analogy of circulation, and then applied a second selection on local data from radiosonde: stability indexes, precipitable water, temperature, etc.

 [Marty(2010)] tested other temporal windows for intraday application on the basis of a more comprehensive reanalysis dataset.
 He first proposed to change the hours of observation for both levels of analogy (both for 06 h and 18 h), and selected the 925 hPa level for the moisture analogy (Table 4).
-The selected hours and atmospheric levels were not available before.
+The selected hours and atmospheric levels were not available before in the reanalyses.

 Table 4: Method of type PC-2Z-2MI proposed by [Marty(2010)].
 Same conventions as Table 1